LBHackney-IT/social-care-architecture/README.md

 This repository is a "central landing zone" to document and share the architecture of the interim social care system.

+## Architecture Decision Records

+Lightweight architectural decision records are stored in the [decisions directory](decisions/README.md).

+An architectural decision record (ADR) is a document that captures an important architectural decision made along with its context and consequences.
+Further information can be found on Michael Nygard's [blog](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions).

 ## Related Repositories

 | Name                                                                                                     | Description                                                              |